SethMMorton/secret-santa/README.md

 "Secret Santa" is a gift-giving game wherin each participant (the giver) is assigned the name of another participant (the reciever), and the giver purchases a gift for the reciever.
-Each person gets a gift.
+Each person gets a gift!
 For large families or work settings, it is a good way to share gifts without making people feel as though they must spend a lot of time and money purchasing gifts for everyone.